wina005/webpark/README.md

 You can view the complete usage guide in the doc/folder.

 > [!NOTE]
-> MacOS and Linux versions are currently not made.
+> MacOS and Linux versions have not been debugged yet.
 > _(Wina Team - Wina Soft)_

 If you find any errors, you can contact our email:**bjcatch@163.com**.